Isostasy with Love: I Elastic equilibrium: Surface and internal loads

 Nondimensional parameters are used throughout this work (Table~\ref{TableParam}).
-Nondimensionalization has the advantage of reducing the number of parameters to a minimum, making it easier to obtain analytical formulas in simple models (such as incompressible 3-layer models with homogeneous layers).
-Moreover, it reveals the characteristic properties of the system.
-For example, tides deform much less (relatively to size) small bodies than large ones because deformations depend on the shell shear modulus $\mu_{\rm s}$ through the ratio $\mu_{\rm s}/(\rho_s g_s R_s)$, which increases as the surface gravity and body size decrease.
+Nondimensionalization has the advantage of reducing the number of parameters to a minimum, which makes it easier to obtain analytical formulas in simple models and reveals characteristic properties of the system.
 Regarding the density, it is convenient to define the degree-$n$ density ratio of the layer $j$ by

 because this factor systematically appears when computing gravitational perturbations.
 The degree-one density ratio is simply equal to the relative density: $\xi_{j1}=\rho_j/\rho_b$.
 If the shell is of uniform density, the nondimensional gravitational acceleration at the shell-ocean boundary is given by